chmaraj/Automated_Bacterial_Assembler/README.md

 # BGA-Application
-Application Development for Bacterial Genome Assembly GUI
+GUI for bacterial genome assembly

 Offers a GUI for the sake of in-house analysis of raw sequence files (fastq or fastq.gz) from Illumina sequencing services.
 Three options are available: Run FastQC, Quick Assembly, and Assemble Genome.